wschuell/wschuell.github.io/index.md

 <img class="img-home" src="{{ site.baseurl }}/resources/photo.jpg"/>

 I am currently working as a postdoc at the [Complexity Science Hub Vienna][csh], studying systemic risk in food supply chains and in Open Source Software ecosystems.
 I have responsibilities in several projects as a data engineer, and am also helping with IT system administration in general.
-One of my goals as a researcher is to promote higher standards of reproducibility of science.
+One of my goals as a researcher is to promote higher standards of reproducibility of science where software and data are involved.